Anglicisation of names

-The anglicisation of personal names is the change of non-English-language personal names to spellings nearer English sounds, or substitution of equivalent or similar English personal names in the place of non-English personal names.
+The anglicisation of personal names is the change of non-English-language personal names to spellings nearer English sounds ("anglicisation"), or substitution of equivalent or similar English personal names in the place of non-English personal names.

 Anglicisation of personal names

 Classical, medieval and Renaissance figures

 A small number of figures, mainly very well-known classical and religious writers, appear under English names—or more typically under Latin names, in English texts.
 This practice became prevalent as early as in English-language translations of the New Testament, where translators typically renamed figures such as Yeshua and Simon bar-Jonah as Jesus and Peter, and treated most of the other figures in the New Testament similarly.
 In contrast, translations of the Old Testament traditionally use the original names, more or less faithfully transliterated from the original Hebrew.
 Transatlantic explorers such as Zuan Chabotto and Cristoforo Colombo became popularly known as John Cabot and Christopher Columbus; the English-speaking world typically knows the French-born theologian Jean Calvin as John Calvin.
 Such anglicisations became less usual after the sixteenth century.